champagnealexandre/alexandrechampagne.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Alexandre Champagne-Ruel is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD candidate in astrophysics at the Université de Montréal’s physics department.
+My research interests include statistical physics of complex systems, major evolutionary transitions and the origin of life.
+I am a member of the [Origin of Life Early-career Network](https://oolen.org/).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+In my free time, I run, bike, do yoga, code some more, and then read a bit more too.
+I also love to travel.
+Sometimes I sleep.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} You can also download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.